Phil Klay: Family and personal life

 Klay married Jessica Alvarez, an attorney, on February 15, 2014.
-They’re both alumni of Dartmouth, where they first met.
+They first met as students at Dartmouth.
 Together they have three sons.

 Klay’s grandfather, Thomas Ryan Byrne, was U.S. ambassador to Norway and Czechoslovakia in the 1970s.
 Klay’s older brother, Byrne Klay, is a musician in the band Megan Jean’s Secret Family.

-Klay names Colum McCann (referred to above), and author of Let the Great World Spin, as his "mentor".
-Klay describes himself as a Catholic and "a fan of a lot of ... the great Catholic literature–Flannery O'Connor, Francois Mauriac, Graham Greene, Evelyn Waugh."
+Klay names Colum McCann, author of Let the Great World Spin, as his "mentor".
+Klay describes himself as a Catholic and a fan of "the great Catholic literature–Flannery O'Connor, Francois Mauriac, Graham Greene, Evelyn Waugh".

-Klay said that "religion and the tradition of Catholic thought ... helps you ask the right kinds of questions about these issues...
+Klay has said: "Religion and the tradition of Catholic thought... helps you ask the right kinds of questions about these issues...
 There's a type of religious sentiment that is very certain of the answers and very certain about what should be proselytized.
-And then there's another type of religious tradition which is really much more about ... doubt and working your way towards more and more difficult questions.
+And then there's another type of religious tradition which is really much more about... doubt and working your way towards more and more difficult questions.
 And I think that's the tradition that appeals to me."